Tax Reform and Personal Taxes 2020

-President Trump, when he was on the campaign trail, promised that he would push for tax reform legislation.
-On December 22, 2O17, he signed the Tax Cut and Jobs Act into law, the first major tax reform in 31 years.
+The Tax Cut and Jobs Act is the first major tax reform in 31 years.
 The new law makes many changes to the tax code.
 Every taxpayer is impacted.
 A highlight of the changes follows:

 Tax rates.
 Tax rates are reduced.
 The top rate is reduced from 39.6% to 37%.
 Lower rates are also reduced.

 Exemptions and the child tax credit.
 The deduction for personal exemptions is eliminated.
 An expanded child tax credit will help make up for the loss of personal exemptions for some families.
-The credit is increased to $2,000 (from $1,000) for qualifying children under 17.
+The credit is $2,000 for qualifying children under 17.
 For children 17 and older and for other dependents, the credit is $500.

-Itemized deductions.
-Itemized deductions for all state and local taxes. including property taxes, are capped at $10,000.
-The limit on mortgage debt for purposes of the mortgage interest deduction is reduced from $1,000,000 to $750,000 for loans made after December 15, 2017.
+Itemized deductions for all state and local taxes, including property taxes, are capped at $10,000.
+The limit on mortgage debt for purposes of the mortgage interest deduction is reduced from $1,000,000 to $750,000 (for single or married filing joint returns) for loans made after December 15, 2017 , or $375,000 if MFS.
 Loans made before December 15, 2017, are grandfathered at the $1,000.000 debt limit.
 The interest on home equity borrowing is no longer deductible.
 Miscellaneous itemized deductions subject to the 20% of AGI limitation are not allowed.
 Miscellaneous itemized deductions lost because of the new law include employee business expenses, investment adviser fees, union dues, and tax preparation fees.
 Personal casualty losses are not allowed unless the losses were suffered in a federally declared disaster area.

 Alimony.
 The new tax reform law eliminates the alimony deduction for agreements signed after December 31, 2018.
 Alimony income is not taxable for agreements signed after December 31, 2018.
 There is no change to the law for agreements signed before January 1, 2019.

 Moving expenses.
-The new tax reform law eliminates the moving expense deduction and makes employer reimbursement of moving expenses taxable to the employee beginning in 2018.
+The new tax law eliminates the moving expense deduction and makes employer reimbursement of moving expenses taxable to the employee.

 AMT.
 The new tax reform law temporarily increases the alternative minimum tax (AMT) exemption for tax years 2018 through 2026.
 The increase in the exemption, as well as the elimination of major tax preferences (exemptions, state taxes above $ 10,000 and miscellaneous itemized deductions), means that fewer people will be subject to AMT under the new law.